ibm-cloud-docs/openshift/openshift_cli_install.md

 2. [Download the Kubernetes CLI (`kubectl`)](/docs/openshift?topic=openshift-cs_cli_install#kubectl) for your OpenShift cluster.
 You might use different `kubectl` versions if you have community Kubernetes clusters that run other Kubernetes versions such as 1.17.3.

-    *  For clusters that run OpenShift 3.11: Download at least version 1.13.
-Because `kubectl` versions 1.11 and 1.12 are no longer supported, the `kubectl` version that you use for your OpenShift 3.11, Kubernetes 1.11 cluster cannot meet the `+/- 1` [skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external}.
-Instead, use at least `kubectl` version 1.13 to protect your cluster from Common Vulnerability and Exposures (CVEs) that might arise in unsupported versions.
+    *  For clusters that run OpenShift 3.11: Download at least version 1.15.
+Because earlier `kubectl` versions are no longer supported, the `kubectl` version that you use for your OpenShift 3.11, Kubernetes 1.11 cluster cannot meet the `+/- 1` [skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external}.
+Instead, use at least `kubectl` version 1.15 to protect your cluster from Common Vulnerability and Exposures (CVEs) that might arise in unsupported versions.
     * For clusters that run OpenShift 4.3: Download `kubectl` version 1.16.

     If you have multiple clusters that run different versions of Kubernetes, you can download separate `kubectl` binary files.
 Then, set up an alias in your local terminal profile to point to the separate binary files that match the version of `kubectl` your cluster needs.